SenseNet/sncom-resources/_docs/allowed-child-types.md

 ## Special type: SystemFolder

-A SystemFolder can be created anywhere in the Content Repository, regardless of its parent content's allowed child types settings, if the user is granted see permissions on the SystemFolder Content Type.
+A SystemFolder can be created anywhere in the Content Repository, regardless of its parent content's allowed child types settings, if the user is granted to see permissions on the SystemFolder Content Type.
 This ensures that developers can create (apps) SystemFolders and other system-used SystemFolders without having to modify the allowed child types of the individual content.
 An (apps) folder (containing [Applications](/docs/application)) can basically be created anywhere in the Content Repository and this applies to SystemFolders in general.
 Also, a SystemFolder does not specify any allowed types by default, so all types are allowed under a new SystemFolder.
 Allowed types however can be configured for a SystemFolder instance.

 ## for Developers